Skip to main content

 Partnerships

-Australia has signed Partnership Arrangements with some of the key regional bodies, which set out our shared visions for cooperation and integration.
+Australia has signed Partnership Arrangements with some of the key regional bodies, which set out our shared visions for strategic cooperation and engagement.

 Pacific Islands Forum Ministerial Meetings